atik65/school-of-dev/README.md

 - There are 7 Route in this Site .
 - Routes are- Dashborad , Courses , Contact , Login , About us , Course Deatils , Error
 - Header and Footer Fixed for all Page.
+- This site is Responsive for Mobile Device but may be misbehave in Tablet.

 ### I am using --